The Dandelion Tree, Part One

 Her curse holds her captive.
 Her choices could set her free—or end the world.

 Kharis longs for freedom from the curse that chains her to an ancient demon, a fate written long before she drew breath.
-However, breaking her curse won't be an easy task.
+However, breaking her curse won’t be an easy task.
 Wielding her magic is to risk losing herself—body, mind, and soul.
-She must navigate a treacherous world where her brother and uncle battle to control her power, her sister struggles to protect her, and a seductive voice caresses her mind.
+She must navigate a treacherous world where her brother and uncle battle to control her power and free her sister from the curse’s hand, all while a seductive voice caresses her mind.

-Enter the world of The Dandelion Tree, Part One, a gripping epic dark fantasy that unfolds with the patience of a well-told legend, weaving a tale of intrigue, sacrifice, and the quiet strength found in the choices that shape our flawed heroine, who wields magic that could save or destroy her.
+Enter the world of The Dandelion Tree, a gripping epic dark fantasy that unfolds with the patience of a well-told legend, weaving a tale of intrigue, sacrifice, and the quiet strength found in the choices that shape our flawed heroine.
 This book is ideal for readers who seek depth over spectacle, layered storytelling over haste, and a flawed heroine whose journey is as much about understanding herself as it is about the world around her.

 A Note From the Publisher

-IMPORTANT - PLEASE NOTE that "The Dandelion Tree" contains romantic elements but is NOT romantasy.
-If you’re looking for a novella with open depictions of intimacy, this might not be the right choice.
+PLEASE NOTE that "The Dandelion Tree" is NOT romantasy.
+If you’re looking for a novella with open depictions of intimacy or spice, this might not be the right fit for you.

 Advance Praise